The Bounded L2 Curvature Conjecture: Statement of the main results

 \begin{remark} Notice that the gluing process in \cite{Cor}--\cite{CorSch} requires the kernel of a certain linearized operator to be trivial.
 This is achieved by conveniently choosing the asymptotically flat solution to \eqref{const} that is glued outside of $B$ to our original data set.
 This choice is always possible since the metrics for which the kernel is nontrivial are non generic (see \cite{BCS}). \end{remark}

-\begin{remark} Assuming only $L^2$ bounds on $R$ and $\nabla k$ is not enough to carry out the construction in the above mentioned results.
-However, the problem solved there remains subcritical at our desired level of regularity and thus we believe that a closer look at the construction in \cite{Cor}--\cite{CorSch}, or an alternative construction, should be able to provide the desired result.
-This is an open problem. \end{remark}
+\begin{remark} The formal proofs in the above mentioned results require higher regularity than $R, \nabla k \in L^2$.
+However the problem solved there is elliptic and subcritical at our desired level of regularity.
+Based on recent progress it is highly expected that the results in \cite{Cor}--\cite{CorSch} hold true under our regularity assumptions, and even below, see \cite{Sch}.\end{remark}

 \begin{remark} Since $\|k\|_{L^4(\Si_0)} ^2\le \|\mbox{Ric}\|_{L^2} $ we deduce that $\norm{k}_{L^2(B)}\lesssim \ep^{1/2}$ on the geodesic ball $B$ of radius one.
 Furthermore, asymptotic flatness is compatible with a decay of $|x|^{-2}$ at infinity, and in particular with $k$ in $L^2(\Si_0)$.
 So we may assume that the gluing process is such that the resulting $k$ satisfies: